Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 Please review [Tips for using Snowflake Copilot](https://docs.snowflake.com/en/user-guide/snowflake-copilot#tips-for-using-sf-copilot) when using Copilot.

+#### NOTE: At the time of publishing this lab, in late May 2024, Co-Pilot was in Public Preview in AWS US regions, we have included it in the lab content below for reference.
+If you do not see Co-Pilot, it may NOT be released in your region just yet.
+Please review the [Snowflake Preview Features](https://docs.snowflake.com/en/release-notes/preview-features) page for more information.

 1. At the top left of the screen, select `+ > SQL Worksheet`.
 This will open a new worksheet in Snowsight.

 <img src="assets/analysis_newsheet.png" />